blairpaul09/calendar/README.md

     ->create();
 ```

 This will create a daily recurring event until the set end date.
-For infinite events you can just remove `->endAt($endAt)`. if your config for `allow_reminder` is set to true, it will autmatically generate a notification schedules at `calendar_event_scheduled_notifications`.
+For infinite events you can just remove `->endAt($endAt)`. if your config for `allow_reminder` is set to true, it will automatically generate a notification schedules at `calendar_event_scheduled_notifications`.
 It's up to you on how you manage the notification schedule.
-But it is recommended to create a scheduler to process notifications and run it every minute.

 ## The CalendarEventBuilder